What does “Direct Patient Care Experience” mean?

 Do you have a preference as to an applicant’s undergraduate degree major?

 We do not have a preference for your undergraduate major.
 In fact, we encourage all potential applicants to major in the area that interests them.
 As one may expect, a high number of our applicants have science or health science related majors, but we have a good number of liberal arts majors as well.
+Please review the required prerequisite courses to be eligible for this program.

 Can I still apply if my cumulative or science GPA is not 3.0?